 Now that the seats have been moved closer together, with two six-foot adults on board the driver will occasionally brush their passenger’s thigh inadvertently when changing gear.
 But otherwise, the MX-5 is very comfy inside for a small car.

-Head room stands at 950mm, there’s over a metre of leg room (1,096mm), and you get 1,325mm of shoulder room and 1,320mm of hip room across the cabin.
-While it’s nothing like as spacious as any of the premium German opposition, for something markedly cheaper than those vehicles it still feels an appealing, premium product.
-There’s very little storage inside, and not even a glovebox, while the door bins are small.
-The cabin is cramped, with the RF offering marginally less headroom than the soft-top.
+With the roof up, headroom stands at 950mm, there’s over a metre of leg room (1,096mm), and you get 1,325mm of shoulder room and 1,320mm of hip room across the cabin.
+Put simply, it’s cramped in the MX-5, and the RF offers marginally less headroom than the soft-top.
+So it’s not as spacious as a Toyota GR86 or Toyota GR Supra, but for something markedly cheaper than those rivals it still feels an appealing, premium product.
+Plus, when the conditions are right and you can take the roof off, you won’t be concerned about headroom anymore.

 In this review

 - 1Mazda MX-5 reviewThe Mazda MX-5 is a legendary small sports car that delivers driving thrills and everyday usability